emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## PopcornMovies
 ### Score: 16/20
-1. Streams load, but it take a second. ⚠️
+1. Streams load, but it takes a second. ⚠️
 1. Content is 1080p, but it cant be lowered. ⚠️
 1. Finds streams quickly, including older content. ✔️
 1. It has 3 hosts, and it does auto-switch if one fails. ✔️